Arunprakash-A/DL-Pytorch-Workshop/README.md

 # Deep Learning Workshop

- <h2> This repository contains workshop materials used for the workshop "Developing deep learning models using Pytorch" </h2>
+ <h2> This repository contains workshop materials used for the workshop "Developing deep learning models using Pytorch" conducted at IIT Madras</h2>